 Public Health Nurse

-Under the direction of the Clinical Services Public Health Nurse Supervisor, in coordination with the Community Health Directors, the incumbent provides nursing services related to immunizations and other communicable diseases including direct patient care, epidemiological surveillance, and community health education for the public and for providers.
+Under the direction of the Public Health Nurse Supervisor, with oversight from the Immunizations and General Communicable Diseases Program Manager, in collaboration with the Assistant Community Health Director and Community Health Director, the incumbent assists in the coordination of the Health District’s immunization services and the distribution of state-supplied vaccines in Kitsap County.
+The purpose of the immunization program and the distribution of state-supplied vaccines are to prevent vaccine-preventable communicable diseases.
+The incumbent may also provide nursing services related to immunizations and other communicable diseases including direct patient care services, epidemiological surveillance, and community health education programs for public and private providers.

-- Provides guidance to patients, staff, private medical providers, community partners in the areas of immunizations and communicable disease, as needed.
+- Provides guidance as needed to Health District staff, private medical providers, community partners and the citizens of Kitsap County in the areas of communicable disease investigations and immunizations.

-- May provide back-up for case management of patients with active tuberculosis, and latent tuberculosis infection.
-Responsibilities include maintaining patient medical records, directly observed therapy, participating in Department of Health's (DOH) quarterly cohort case review, completing and submitting appropriate case reports to DOH.
+- Responsible for case management of patients with active tuberculosis, and latent tuberculosis infection.
+Responsibilities include maintaining patient medical records, overseeing of directly observed therapy by Infectious Disease Case Managers, participating in Department of Health’s quarterly cohort case review, completing and submitting appropriate case reports to the Department of Health.

 - Provides public health support to community-based programs.

-- Completes timely and accurate random moments to comply with the contractual requirements of Medicaid Administrative Match.
+- Completes timely and accurate random moments to comply with contractual requirements of Medicaid Administrative Match.

-- Accurately completes electronic timecard on a weekly basis.
+- Accurately completes and submits electronic time card on a weekly basis as required.

 - Responds to public health emergencies as required by the District.